Optimal transport by a Lagrangian dynamics of population distribution: The reference dynamics

+Here, we briefly describe the dynamical data that will be used to model by a Lagrangian dynamics in the next sections.

-\section{The synthetic dynamics}
+\subsection{The synthetic dynamics}

 We consider a two-dimensional square lattice of linear size $L$ with $N=L\times L$ nodes indexed by $a=1,\dots,N$ or coordinates $x_a,y_a \in [0,L-1]$.
 The set of neighbors of node $a$ is denoted by $\partial a$ with node degree $k_a=|\partial a|$.
-We use the growth model of Ref. \cite{Stanley-natc-2017} to generate an initial population distribution $M_a(0)$, which closely resembles the empirical distributions.
-The model starts with a unit of population at the center of network $D$ with coordinates $x_D=y_D=L/2$, that is $M_D=1$ and $M_{a\neq D}=0$.
-Then, in each step of the growth algorithm a unit of population is added to a randomly chosen site $a$ with probability $\propto (M_a+C)$, if $M_b>0$ for a site $b$ with $|x_b-x_a|\le R$ and $|y_b-y_a|\le R$.
-Here we take the parameters $C=0.5$ and $R=1$.
-The algorithm continues until the total population is $M=\sum_a M_a$.
-The $M$ units of population or agents are indexed by $i=1,\dots,M$.
+We use the growth model of Ref. \cite{Stanley-natc-2017} to generate an initial population distribution $M_a(0)$, which closely resembles the empirical distributions (see Appendix \ref{app-A}).

-As a reference dynamics we consider a movement process of $T$ time steps where each agent (driver) moves toward a single destination $D$ which here is the center of network at $x_D=y_D=L/2$.
+As a reference dynamics, we consider a movement process of $T$ time steps where each agent (driver) moves toward a single destination $D$ which here is the center of network at $x_D=y_D=L/2$.
 The movement process starts with the initial distribution of drivers $M_a(0)$ which is obtained by the above growth model.
 We use the dynamical model of Ref. \cite{Saad-prr-2020} to move the agents according to the distances of neighboring sites to the destination.
 More precisely, the probability of choosing a neighbor $b$ of site $a$ is

 where $D_a=|x_D-x_a|+|y_D-y_a|$ is the Manhattan distance of node $a$ from the destination $D$.
 The parameter $\alpha\ge 0$ controls the degree of closeness to the destination.